 Courses are certified to meet specific University Core requirements.
 Courses in each category are assessed and recertified every seven years to ensure students are meeting the outcomes and goals of the University Core.
 For more information click on this link: New Core Learning Goals & Related Course Outcomes.

-The non-voting ex officio members of the Core Curriculum Reporting Committee shall consist of a representative of the Provost’s office, a representative of the Registrar’s office, a representative of the Admissions office, and a representative of Academic Advising.
+The non-voting ex officio members of the Core Curriculum Reporting Committee shall consist of a representative of the Office of the Provost; a representative of the Registrar’s office; a representative of the Admissions office; and a representative of Academic Advising.
 In addition, a voting ex officio member of the Core Curriculum Reporting Committee shall represent the Honors College.
-That representative will be appointed by the Dean of the Honors College.
+That representative will be appointed by the Director of the Honors College.

 |Suzanne Hill||Registrar's Office|

-The Core Curriculum Reporting Committee meets the first and third Thursday of each month.
+The Core Curriculum Reporting Committee meets on the third Thursday of each month.